• Home

 • Many online platforms require registration.
 Some alert you via email when appointments become available.
 It’s important to monitor that email address and schedule as soon as possible.
 Availability changes daily and appointments fill quickly.
 If you miss out, you don’t need to reregister.
 Simply continue looking for the next email announcement that appointments are available again.

-New Central Scheduling System Coming Soon for Ohio Residents
+New Central Scheduling System is Active

 register for the COVID-19 vaccine